 “My wife’s name was Sara like yours.”
 His only love snuck into the back of a Good Humor truck and froze to death.
 His wife had left a note—a single word cut out from a Good Housekeeping Magazine:

 He never understood what it meant until now.
 She had seen the Corntopicans coming.
 Sara, his dead wife, had always proclaimed herself psychic.
 She studied and watched the winds of time.
-He just kissed her, read her poetry with his eyes running over the lines and never seeking to comprehend the meaning, comprehend her.
+He just kissed her, and read her poetry with his eyes running over the lines, never seeking to comprehend the meaning, comprehend her.
 How could he say I love you?
-He just went to work at the plant, paid the bills and came home to drink gin.
+He just went to work at the plant, paid the bills, and came home to drink gin.
 One day, Sara said she was going out for some ice cream.

 * * *